infojunkie/blog/about.md

 <iframe src="https://github.com/sponsors/infojunkie/card" title="Sponsor infojunkie" height="225" width="100%" style="border: 0;"></iframe>

-Until recently, I led a fantastic team of programmers at a [great, small organization called Meedan](https://meedan.com).
+Until recently, and for 9+ years, I led a fantastic team of programmers at a [great, small organization called Meedan](https://meedan.com).
 We worked on collaborative annotation systems for social media, notably applied to fact-checking.
 [We open sourced all our code](https://github.com/meedan).

 Before Meedan, I used to offer my [services as a Drupal programmer](http://thereisamoduleforthat.com).
 It was fun for many years.